 Freematics Hub running on Windows

 The GUI of Freematics Hub shows basic information of all telematics devices which are feeding data.
-More detailed real-time data can be viewed by a web-based UI.
-To see it, open the URL displayed in the console, or click on the VIN in the device list from the GUI when it appears.
+More live data can be viewed by clicking on the device ID in the device list.

 Freematics Hub stores all received data locally in separate files (by session/trip) in separate sub-directories (by vehicle ID).
 On Windows, the default data directory is %APPDATA%\FreematicsHub\Data.
 On Linux, the default data directory is Data in the executable directory.